 How much thought have you given to your choice of PowerPoint as your choice of presentation manager?
 The chances are that if you are a pc user you really haven’t explored any other alternatives to the PowerPoint solution.
 And that’s why we’ve all become used to working with and watching PowerPoint slide decks.

 But if you are thinking of upgrading your system, perhaps beyond Office 2010, you might want to know that there are alternatives to PowerPoint as your choice of presentation manager…but they all have their advantages and disadvantages.

 The team at PC World has done some research into all the various web-based PowerPoint alternatives.

-They’ve come up with five choices for your presentation manager.
+They’ve come up with five choices for your presentation software.

 Prezi.com.
 This simulates a giant whiteboard and allows you, the presenter, to zoom around, point by point.
 It’s a creative alternative, though it’s not cheap.